shruti-tiwari/Red-Wine-Quality/README.md

 wineQualityReds.csv -> data file
 Redirecting.txt -> text file describing briefly about the dataset.

-In this project, I have analyzed the variables influencing the quality of red wine.
-The data set has 13 variables and 1599 observations.
-In my analysis I have removed the first variable which is a unique identification number.
-The output variable is quality and I analyzed the features influencing the quality of red wine.
+In this project, I have analyzed the variables influencing the quality of the red wine.
+The dataset has 13 variables and 1599 observations.
+In my analysis, I have removed the first variable which is a unique identification number.
+The output variable is quality and I analyzed the features influencing the quality of the red wine.
 The dataset is in the file named redWineQuality.csv.